You are here

-Duck is one of six siblings, proud mom to two thirty-something blessings and Nana to three energetic grandsons.
+Duck is one of six siblings, proud mom to two thirty-something blessings and Nana to four energetic grandsons.
 When her joints allow, she and Vince seek to canoe on lakes and rivers, and hike through forests that renew the soul, rest the mind and bring smiles to their tired faces.

 Maggie Butler joined the Domus Pacis Family Respite team in 2016 as Program Manager.
 Upon earning a Bachelor of Arts degree in Communications from Illinois State University, she joined the Washington, DC congressional office of Congressman Jerry Weller.
 She also served as Director of Press Relations for the national water conservation office of Trout Unlimited.
 In 2001, Maggie took a position with the Town of Silverthorne as Marketing and Pavilion Coordinator, leading the town’s effort in creating community through cultural and events development.
 In the eight years prior to joining DPFR, she managed advertising sales.